 A commercial, educational, & cultural center, Philadelphia, PA (the host city of TAKII) was once the 2nd-largest community in the British Empire (after London), in addition to being the social & geographical center of the original 13 American colonies.
-It was in this city that many of the ideas, & subsequent actions, gave birth to the American Revolution & American Independence, making Philadelphia a centerpiece of early American history.
+It was in this city that many ideas, & subsequent actions, gave birth to the American Revolution & American Independence, making Philadelphia a centerpiece of early American history.
 In 2008, the population of the city proper was estimated to be over 1.4 million, while the Greater Philadelphia metropolitan area's population of 5.8 million made it the country's 5th-largest.
-The city is the nation's 4th-largest urban area by population & its 4th-largest consumer media market as ranked by the Nielsen Media Research.
-It is the county seat of Philadelphia County (with which it is coterminous).
+The city is also the 4th-largest consumer media market as ranked by the Nielsen Media Research, making it prime real estate for branding mavens worldwide.
 Popular nicknames for Philadelphia include "Philly" & "The City Of Brotherly Love".

 On February 18th, 1964, the Pennsylvania General Assembly established the Southeastern Pennsylvania Transportation Authority (SEPTA) to provide public transit services for Bucks, Chester, Delaware, Montgomery & Philadelphia Counties.
 Today, SEPTA is the nation’s 5th largest public transportation system, with a vast network of fixed route services.
 For TAKII fans who already reside in the tri-state area (PA, NJ, &/or DE), or are able to get there by way of like-minded area transit systems (like New Jersey's PATCO, New York's MTA, Delaware's DART, or the nationally-acclaimed Greyhound & Amtrak bus lines), it has become a cost-effective, drama-free, transport alternative to/from the fusion festival:

-For those TAKII fanatics out there who insist that public transit just "ain't your thang", then we encourage that you rent a taxi, or carpool to TAKII 14 ~New Year's Evo~.
+For those TAKII fanatics out there who insist that public transit just "ain't your thang", then we encourage that you rent a taxi, or carpool to TAKII 24 ~The Power Of Love~.
 Do you really want to be carrying all of your swag on a long walk home long after midnight?
 We didn't think so ^_*.
 Here are some snazzy places you can get quick & easy-to-follow directions:

 Don't let the celebration stop when you leave TAKII....take it back to your hotel/motel with your roomies!
 If you are looking for a roomie & wanna get to know them, look no further than the social network enigma known as PDNMZ: AMEN!
 Also, we've compiled some "kawaii" places you can get some good rates, if we don't post them elsewhere.
 Without further ado: